soxueren/atsd/api/sql/README.md

 - Pre-test queries on a smaller dataset in ATSD-development instance.
 - Avoid `SELECT * FROM metric` queries without any conditions.
 - Add the `WHERE` clause.
-Include as many conditions to the `WHERE` clause as possible, in particular add entity and time conditions.
+Include as many conditions to the `WHERE` clause as possible, in particular add entity and [interval conditions](#interval-condition).
 - Make `WHERE` conditions narrow and specific, for example, specify a smaller time interval.
 - Avoid the `ORDER BY` clause since it may cause a full scan and a copy of data to a temporary table.
 - Add the `LIMIT 1` clause to reduce the number of rows returned.
 Note that `LIMIT` will not prevent expensive queries with `ORDER BY` and `GROUP BY` clauses because `LIMIT` is applied to final results and not to the number of rows read from the database.